 - Setup: We do mostly candid shots, but also traditional posed shots as well with friends and family.
 Despite what many may think, a lot goes into these shots and we like to get them to look as nice as possible due to the fact that there may be people here who don’t see each other often and would love some nice shots.
 The main reason we stopped asking people to shoot in the background during this time is because when we look back at the photos (despite where we tell everyone to look) there are people looking at our camera and numerous other cameras behind them.
 This is especially tough with young children.

-- Special moments: We always let the bride and groom know that they should ask their officiant to announce not to use flashes during the ceremony.
+- Special moments: We always let the couple know that they should ask their officiant to announce not to use flashes during the ceremony.
 Why?
 If we are shooting say, the first kiss, and using a flash and a flash from your device bounces off of it, the image turns white.
 It’s due to the double flash.
-That moment cannot be redone.
 Personally, I wouldn’t want to be the one to tell my friend or family member that they didn’t get a photo of their first kiss because I wanted a photo of it on my phone or camera.

 If you decide to have an unplugged wedding, the question then becomes, how do I announce it?

 - I feel that many people think that they are going to be upsetting guests if they announce this.
 Remember, it’s your day.
 You can do whatever you want.
 Seriously, you can get away with a LOT on your wedding day.

 - There are many ways to go about announcing an unplugged wedding.
 The following are just some examples: